sequelize/sequelize-typescript/README.md

 this issue.

 ## Limitations and recommendations
-**One connection per model**.
+### One connection per model
 You cannot add one and the same model to multiple Sequelize instances with differently configured connections.
 So that one model will only work for one connection.
-**One model class per file**.
+### One model class per file
 This is not only good practice regarding design, but also matters for the order of execution.
 Since typescript creates a `__metadata("design:type", SomeModel)` call due to `emitDecoratorMetadata` compile option, in some cases `SomeModel` is probably not defined(not undefined!) and would throw a `ReferenceError`.
 When putting `SomeModel` in a separate file, it would look like `__metadata("design:type", SomeModel_1.SomeModel)`,